 With average life expectancy being above 70 years, you might be experiencing some age-related conditions yourself.
 If you would like to know a little more about them, you came to the right place.
 Here are a few health concerns that affect the lives of seniors most often.

-Balance issues affect the mobility and independence of millions of seniors around the world.
+According to Hearing Centre Santa Monica, balance issues affect the mobility and independence of millions of seniors around the world.
 They can be caused by a variety of factors, such as vision loss, sensory impairments, hearing problems, and physical limitations.

 In most cases, balance issues will not go away on their own but can be managed with the help of various treatments.
 For example, you can improve your balance by doing exercises and following an exercise program that has been tailored to your needs.
 Alternatively, you can buy shoes for the elderly with balance problems.
 This way, you can prevent some dangerous falls in the future.